 Counter / Timer

 This is a neat little American-made frequency counter and timer introduced in 1975 (based on the date in the manual), with my unit manufactured in 1978.
 Information is scarce, but from what I can find, the 1952B was among the first frequency counters made by John Fluke Mfg.
-Co., with the 1950A, 1952A, and 1953A being part of the same series, and with only the 1941A (featuring a nixie display) preceding this series.
-Smaller and plastickier units followed, such as the 1900A, 1920A and so on, which are housed in similar plastic cases to the classic 8000A digital multi-meter introduced in 1976.
-Of course, Fluke is now most famous for their DMMs, and no longer produces standalone counters.
+Co., with the 1950A, 1952A, and 1953A being part of the same series, and only the 1941A (featuring a nixie-tube display) preceding this series.
+Smaller and plastickier units followed, such as the 1900A and 1920A, which are housed in similar plastic cases to the popular 8000A digital multi-meter introduced in 1976.
+Of course, Fluke is now known primarily as a manufacturer of DMMs, and no longer produces standalone counters.
 They are also no longer a standalone company, being bought by conglomerate Danaher in 1998, which spun off Fluke and other subsidiaries in 2016 to create Fortive, another gigantic conglomerate, which also owns Tektronix.

 I will skip discussing the device's functionality, since it is a fairly standard counter; suffice it to say that the input frequency range is DC to 80 MHz, and the rest you can more or less figure out from the front panel.
 The main purpose of this article is to show how simple and economical many test equipment repairs can be.
 In fact, I've also repaired two earlier counters quite easily with very similar problems: the Beckman 6148A EPUT and timer and the Hewlett-Packard 5245M Electronic Counter.